Sri Venkateswara University College of Engineering: Alumni Association

 The college alumni has presence all over the globe.
 The alumni association of SVUCE was started in 1965.
 It was formally registered in the year 2001.
 The association is currently presided by B. Gangi Reddy.

-There are hundreds of SVUCE alumni based in western countries such as the UK, Canada, Australia, and UK.
+There are hundreds of SVUCE alumni based in western countries such as the US, Canada, Australia, and UK.
 This powerful alumni network has led to job opportunities for many graduates.